Story of the Kleinzahler family

 Reisel and Mendel Kleinzahler, photo from Kleinzahler family archive

-We know most about the family of Menachem, or Mendel Kleinzahler, because his children survived the Holocaust.
-Mendel married Reisel (Rozalia) Korngut, daughter of Moses and Lea, merchants from Czarny Dunajec.
-An entry in the nuptial book dated 26 August 1926 has been preserved in the archives.
-The wedding was performed for them by the Czarny Dunajec rabbi Isaac Lipschütz.
+We know the most about Menachem's family, Mendel Kleinzahler, because his children survived the Holocaust.
+Mendel married Reisel (Rozalia) Korngut, daughter of Moses and Leah, merchants from Czarny Dunajec.
+A marriage register entry from August 26, 1926, is preserved in the archives.
+Rabbi Isaac Lipschütz of Czarny Dunajec officiated the wedding.

 mendelrosakleinzahler

 Mendel ran a dairy in the family home, then his father's inn.
-In 1927, their first child was born - a son Issachar Ber, or Berek (or Dov), and then three more every year: Leyb, Josef and Lola (Leah).
-When the war broke out, the entire six-person family and Mendel's brother Szymon fled to the east.
-The parents and uncle died on the way in the USSR, but four children managed to survive and as the "Children of Tehran" were evacuated to Palestine in 1943.
-The whole story of the escape, the stay of the Kleinzahler family in the east and the rescue of the children can be read in the article "Children of Tehran" from Czarny Dunajec.
-We have no information whether the rest of the family stayed or fled.
-According to the information contained in the register of the dead, Rachela, Ari Lejb's wife, died in 1917 at the age of 64, he himself probably did not live to see the outbreak of the war.
+In 1927, their first child was born, a son, Issachar Ber, also known as Berek (or Dov), and then three more each year: Leib, Josef, and Lola (Leah).
+When the war broke out, the entire six-member family, along with Mendel's brother, Szymon, fled east.
+Their parents and uncle died en route in the USSR, but four children survived and were evacuated to Palestine in 1943 as the so-called "Children of Tehran."
+The full story of the Kleinzahler family's escape, their stay in the east, and the children's rescue can be read in the article "Children of Tehran" from Czarny Dunajec.
+We don't know whether the rest of the family stayed or fled, but according to the family's recollections, no one else survived the Holocaust.
+Arie Leib died in 1916 at the age of 90, and information in the death register indicates that his wife, Rachela, died a year later at the age of 64.

 czworka rodzenstwa Kleinzahlerow